rokath/trice/docs/TraceWithTrice.md

 - Per default new IDs determined randomly to keep the chance low, that several developers grab the same ID.
 - It is possible to divide the ID space - each developer gets its region.
 - New IDs can be also incremental or decremental instead of random.
-- `TRICE` macros commented out, are visible for the `trice update` command.
+- `TRICE` macros commented out, are visible for the `trice update` command and therefore regarded.
+- IDs get changed automatically to solve conflicts only.
 - To make sure, a single ID will not be changed, change it to a hexadecimal syntax.
 - The ID reference list keeps all obsolete IDs with their format strings allowing compatibility to former firmware versions.
-- One can delete ID reference list.
+- One can delete the ID reference list.
 It will be reconstructed automatically from the source tree with the next `trice update` command, but history is lost then.
 - Optionally add the (compressed) ID reference list as resource into the target FLASH memory to be sure not to loose it in the next 20 years.

 ###  4.15. <a name='Runtimegeneratedstringstransfer'></a>Runtime generated strings transfer

 - The `%s` format specifier is not supported by the `TRICE` macro.
-- Strings, known at compile time should be a part of the format string.
+- Strings, known at compile time should be a part of a format string.
-- Strings created at runtime need a special `TRICE_S` macro, which accepts exactly one type `%s` format specifier.
+- Strings created at runtime, need a special `TRICE_S` macro, which accepts exactly one type `%s` format specifier.
 The are allowed to a size of 1000 bytes each.

 ###  4.16. <a name='Extendedformatspecifierpossibilities'></a>Extended format specifier possibilities

-- Because the format string is interpreted by the **trice** tool written in [Go](https://en.wikipedia.org/wiki/Go_(programming_language)), its capabilities partial usable.
+- Because the format string is interpreted by the **trice** tool written in [Go](https://en.wikipedia.org/wiki/Go_(programming_language)), the **Go** capabilities partial usable.
 For example `%b` allows output of bit patterns.

 ###  4.17. <a name='COBSencodinganduserprotocols'></a>COBS encoding and user protocols